 15. Measure results not hours worked

-The ultimate shift is cultural.
-Measuring results rather than hours creates a results-only work environment.
-This empowers employees to manage their own time and energy, provided they deliver on commitments.
+The most important shift is cultural.
+Measuring results rather than desk time creates a results-only environment.
+This rewards efficiency and innovation, empowering employees to manage their own energy.
+It discourages a “face-time” culture that breeds burnout and refocuses the organization on what actually gets delivered.

 Artificial intelligence acts as the ultimate force multiplier for smart work strategies.
 Unlike traditional automation, which follows rigid rules, AI adapts, learns, and generates.
 This makes it uniquely suited to the variability of knowledge work.